fzyzcjy/flutter_smooth/website/docs/benchmark/gather-data.md

 How slow is it?
 [Geekbench](https://nerdschalk.com/huawei-enjoy-7-plus-benchmarks-now-available/) says it is 642 & 2867 points (single & multi core, respectively).
 Another rough but intuitive viewpoint is by looking at [comments](https://api.flutter.dev/flutter/dart-ui/PlatformDispatcher/onReportTimings.html) on `onReportTimings` - Flutter officially says it takes <0.1ms on iPhone6S per second, while I have measured ~20ms per second. <!-- #6127 -->

+As a side remark, this device has roughly 100ms latency in touching, i.e. Android system will only dispatch a touch event ~100ms after the real touch.
+This is OS level and Flutter has no way to overcome it.

 ## Record video

 To get most real results, I use the camera of a *second* phone to record a video of the testing device.
 For example: